bwohlberg/sporco/docs/source/invprob.rst

 Inverse Problems
 ================

-SPORCO provides a :doc:`set of classes <admm>` supporting the construction of new optimisation algorithms within the ADMM :cite:`boyd-2010-distributed` and FISTA :cite:`beck-2009-fast` frameworks, as well as a set of complete algorithms, based on this framework, for solving optimisation problems within the following categories:
+SPORCO provides a set of classes supporting the construction of new optimisation algorithms within the :doc:`ADMM <admm>` :cite:`boyd-2010-distributed` and :doc:`FISTA <fista>` :cite:`beck-2009-fast` frameworks, as well as a set of complete algorithms, based on these frameworks, for solving optimisation problems within the following categories:

 Standard Sparse Representations